sdiehl/stephendiehl.com/posts/adjunctions.md

 <img src="/images/string2.svg"/>
 </p>

-What is not immedietley apparent though is that every adjoint pair of functors gives rise to a monad $(T, \mu, \eta)$ over a category $C$ induced by the composition of the functors to give rise to a endofunctor and natural transformations in terms of the
+What is not immediately apparent though is that every adjoint pair of functors gives rise to a monad $(T, \mu, \eta)$ over a category $C$ induced by the composition of the functors to give rise to a endofunctor and natural transformations in terms of the